LibrariesHacked/schema-librarydata/docs/libraries.md

 - *Who is able to access*
 - *Training required for access*
 - *Facilities available during these hours*

-#### Unique Property Reference Number

-The Unique Property Reference Number (UPRN) is a unique number that identifies a property.
-A UPRN is assigned by the local authority to each building.

-Discussions on Slack December 2019 on IP rights claimed over UPRN and coordinates led to the removal of the UPRN field for the January 2020 testing phase for this dataset.

 #### Library floor space and building